cdrpro-macros/text-replacer/README.md

 ### About TextReplacer

 A macro for batch finding and replacing of text in CorelDRAW.
 It supports GREP also.

+* Version: 1.2
-Compatibility: X3 – X5, ...
+* Compatibility: X3 – X5, X7

-### Help

-There is a lot of code and other macros I want to open for free.
-If you know VBA or C# and want to help, please contact me here or in [twitter](https://twitter.com/SanichKotikov).

 ### License